 Why are products tested?

 Different global markets have different product testing requirements.
 These can vary quite dramatically between different regions.
 So it is important to understand your intended markets compliance and product testing requirements.
-Product testing is performed in most countries to ensure that the products meet the meet the local mandatory safety standards.
+Product testing is performed in most countries to ensure that the products meet the local mandatory safety standards.
 That the product is not banned or contains banned substances or materials.
 Additional they are free from any defects and also meet any claims made about them.

 Who is responsible for product testing?

-Generally speaking, responsibility is the first point of sale or distribution within the region our country.
+Generally speaking, responsibility is the first point of sale or distribution within the region or country.
 This can be either the manufacturer, importer, local agent/representative or the distributor of the product.
 This is particularly important to remember, as if you are an importer it is highly recommended to have test reports issued for the product by an independent accredited testing laboratory.

 What are the mandatory product testing requirements?

 Typically the mandatory product testing requirements for Australia include specific product related scopes.
 In addition to this is the RCM mark, which for applicable products (wireless communication products, most electrical & electronic products) encapsulates EMC, Radio communication, EMR/EME, telecommunication and safety testing.

 Typically the mandatory product testing requirements for Europe involve CE marking along with any other safety legislation or directives.
 In order to apply the CE mark, the product must meet the applicable CE marking directives.
 These directives include the Low Voltage Directive – 2014/35/EU and also the EMC Directive – 2014/30/EU along with R&TTE Directive – 1999/5/EC (to be replaced by the RED Directive)